英文字典中文字典

 • Chaldea | Babylonian, Mesopotamian, Sumerian | Britannica

-• Who Were the Ancient Chaldeans? - Learn Religions
+• Who Are the Chaldeans?

 • The Chaldean Dynasty and the Rise of the Neo-Babylonian Empire